sts-ryan-holton/page-builder/README.md

 - Easy to understand UI.
 - Built with [Bulma.](https://bulma.io/)
-- Choose from a range of components.
+- Choose from a range of widgets.

+### :boom: Features

+- :white_check_mark: Click to add widgets.
+- :white_check_mark: Drag & Drop to move widgets around.
+- :white_check_mark: Battery Status API built in.
+- :white_check_mark: Save as HTML.
+- :white_check_mark: Live preview.
+- :white_check_mark: Preview on different screen sizes.

 ## :rocket: Getting Started

 Visit the **[Page Builder](https://sts-ryan-holton.github.io/page-builder/)** in a web browser to start building your pages with [Bulma.](https://bulma.io/)

+**:warning: This is a concept project and shouldn't be used for attempting to build real websites until a Major `v1.0.0` has been released**

 ## :wrench: Issues